Mandurah Common Ground

 Yes, research from other Common Ground projects operating in Melbourne, Brisbane, Canberra and Adelaide shows that the 24/7 front desk presence, together with on-site support services, provides a safe environment for tenants, visitors and the surrounding community.

-Construction is expected to commence in 2024.
+Construction is expected to commence in late 2024.